 Bell I’m a hundred years older than him.
 The roof of the temple is covered with shingles-specially carved wooden planks, 30 cm long and 10 cm wide.
 To protect from water and rot, the roof of the temple is covered with a special substance every two years.
 In addition, this Church was built without a single nail.

-Inside the Church, icons and old printed books of the XVII century are preserved and an authentic altar – XVIII. v
+Inside the Church, icons and old printed books of the XVII century are preserved and the authentic altar – XVIII-th.

 In the interior of the temple, the masters used the contrast of light and shadow.
 Passing from the dark “Babinets” to the bright Central part of the temple, a person perceives this space is much larger than it actually is.
 This effect was definitely taken into account talented folk architects.
 The impression is enhanced by a surprisingly beautiful carved iconostasis with shining gilt.

 Cultural and historical value St. Michael’s Church recognized at the international level.
-On 21 June 2013, it was listed as a UNESCO world Heritage site.
+On June 21, 2013, it was added to the UNESCO world Heritage list.

 Ми шкодуємо, що ця стаття не виявилася корисною для вас!